espressif/esp-mdf/docs/en/api-guides/general-notes.rst

             - **If a root node conflict is not allowed**: Devices experiencing unstable connection with the existing root node initiate the election of a new root node, making the old one a non-root node.
 In this case, there will always be only one MESH network with the same ID and with one root node.
     - The devices within the router range cannot communicate either directly or indirectly.
 In this case, not being able to detect any existing networks within their range, each device will build its own network.

-4. Is an ESP-MESH network allowed to have only one root node?
+4. Is an ESP-WIFI-MESH network allowed to have only one root node?

     Yes.
-An ESP-MESH network must have only one root node.
+An ESP-WIFI-MESH network must have only one root node.

 5. If two MESH networks have the same MESH ID, to which of the two networks will a new device connect?

     If the new device is not assigned a parent node, it will automatically connect to the node with the strongest signal.

-ESP-MESH Performance
+ESP-WIFI-MESH Performance
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Does the surrounding environment affect ESP-MESH performance?
+1. Does the surrounding environment affect ESP-WIFI-MESH performance?

-    ESP-MESH is a solution based on the Wi-Fi communication protocol, so its performance can be affected in the same manner as Wi-Fi's performance.
+    ESP-WIFI-MESH is a solution based on the Wi-Fi communication protocol, so its performance can be affected in the same manner as Wi-Fi's performance.
 In order to overcome any interferences and boost signal strength, please use a less-crowded channel and a high-performance antenna.

-2. How far apart can two devices be from each other to maintain a stable connection on an ESP-MESH network?
+2. How far apart can two devices be from each other to maintain a stable connection on an ESP-WIFI-MESH network?

     The communication distance depends on the Wi-Fi signal strength and the bandwidth demands.
 The higher the signal strength and the less the bandwidth demands, the greater the communication distance can be.

 Miscellaneous
 ^^^^^^^^^^^^^^^^

 1. What is ESP-MDF?
-How is it related to ESP-MESH?
-How is it different from ESP-MESH?
+How is it related to ESP-WIFI-MESH?
+How is it different from ESP-WIFI-MESH?

-    ESP-MDF (Espressif's Mesh Development Framework) is a development framework built on ESP-MESH - a communication protocol module for MESH networks in ESP-IDF.
-In addition to its basic functionality of ESP-MESH network configuration and data transmission, ESP-MDF provides the modules and application examples related to network configuration, Over-the-air (OTA) feature, Cloud connect, local control, device driver, etc. All these features provide convenience for developers using the ESP-IDF or ESP-MDF development frameworks.
+    ESP-MDF (Espressif's Mesh Development Framework) is a development framework built on ESP-WIFI-MESH - a communication protocol module for MESH networks in ESP-IDF.
+In addition to its basic functionality of ESP-WIFI-MESH network configuration and data transmission, ESP-MDF provides the modules and application examples related to network configuration, Over-the-air (OTA) feature, Cloud connect, local control, device driver, etc. All these features provide convenience for developers using the ESP-IDF or ESP-MDF development frameworks.

-2. Since an ESP32 chip has various MAC addresses, which one should be used for ESP-MESH communication?
+2. Since an ESP32 chip has various MAC addresses, which one should be used for ESP-WIFI-MESH communication?

     Each ESP32 chip has MAC addresses for Station (STA), access point (AP), Bluetooth low energy (BLE) and local area network (LAN).